 When people ask about baking bread and where to begin, I start them on my no knead bread recipe.
 Everyone wants to jump straight into sourdough as if that’s the only kind of bread they should be making but sourdough takes commitment and actually quite a bit of precision.
-This “Not really sourdough” loaf involves a “sponge”which is basically taking some of the flour and yeast and water and pre-fermenting it before you add it in with the rest of the ingredients.
+This “Not really sourdough” loaf involves a “poolish”which is basically taking some of the flour and yeast and water and pre-fermenting it before you add it in with the rest of the ingredients.
 It makes for a more interesting tasting bread but it also produces a dough you can practice the principles of sourdough shaping on.

 150g plain flour

 100g wholemeal flour

 250ml water, room temperature

 200g plain flour

 The night before, mix all the ingredients of the sponge in a bowl and cover.
 Set aside for about 8-10 hours (it should look bubbly the next morning).

 The next day add the poolish plus the rest of the dough ingredients into a stand mixer bowl and knead using the stand mixer with the dough hook attachment for approximately 5-7 minutes.

 Shape it into a round ball.
 Put the dough in to a lightly greased bowl, cover and let it rise for 1 hour.
 After 1 hour, I do a few stretch and folds which is a technique often used when making sourdough loaves.
 You pull a bit of the dough from the base upwards (stretch) and pull it into the middle (fold) and repeat it all around the dough to do a total of 4 stretch and folds.

 Set the dough aside for another hour to proof again.